TheRedElement/LuStCodeSnippets/README.md

 You can, of course, `git pull` in the submodule to get the latest changes.
 To do so, navigate inside the directory of where you cloned this submodule to and run `git pull` from there.

+> [!IMPORTANT]
-If you find this repo useful in your work, I would highly appreciate a brief acknowledgement.
+> If you find this repo useful in your work, a brief acknowledgement would be appreciated.